rtek1000/Curve_Tracer_CH32V307/Software/README.md

 The software converts these voltages into register values ​​(0–4095):
 VALOR_MAX_DAC = $2.1\text{ V} / 0.0008058\text{ V} = 2606$
 VALOR_MIN_DAC = $0\text{ V} / 0.0008058\text{ V} = 0$

+6. In the CH32V307, the internal operational amplifiers (referred to as OPA or AMP) have their input and output pins mapped to fixed physical GPIOs on Port A and Port B. Leveraging the 4 available hardware blocks—split between the generation (injection) and reading (return) circuits:
+🏗️ Generation Side (DAC Output Attenuation)
+Internal OPA1: Connected to the DAC1 output.
+It is configured via registers (firmware) using internal resistors to attenuate the maximum amplitude from 3.3V down to the safe test level of 1.4 Vpp.
+Its output feeds into the first external OPA356.
+[2]
+Internal OPA2: Connected to the DAC2 output.
+It performs the same role as OPA1 when running dual-frequency mode or a dynamic virtual ground reference, independently limiting the voltage ceiling.
+[2]
+📈 Reading Side (Signal Restoration before the ADC) Since the signal returning from the probe is attenuated to a maximum of 1.4V, injecting it directly into the CH32V307 ADC (which reads up to 3.3V) would result in losing more than half of the 12-bit converter's resolution.
+[2]
+Internal OPA3: Connected to the X-Axis (Voltage) reading line.
+It is configured via software as an amplifier with a gain of ~2.35x (3.3V / 1.4V = 2.35).
+It "stretches" the 1.4V signal back to the full 3.3V scale before passing it internally to the ADC1 pin.
+Internal OPA4: Connected to the Y-Axis (Current) reading line.
+It applies the same ~2.35x gain, allowing ADC2 to utilize the full 4095-step resolution range, ensuring incredibly sharp 3D plots in Python.

 ------------